 Specifies the network address of one or more nodes of a VoltDB cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, jdbcloader attempts to insert the data into a VoltDB database on the local system (localhost).
 To load data into a remote database, use the --servers argument to specify the VoltDB database nodes the loader should connect to.